smotrov3000/jenkins-control-plugin/README.md

 ## Description
-This plugin allows to view the content of your Jenkins Continous Integration Server.
+This (hopefully maintained version of) plugin allows to view the content of your Jenkins Continuous Integration Server.

 ![Browser](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Browser.png?raw=true)

 ## Plugin Compatibility
-This plugin was built with JDK 1.7 for IDEA 14, 15 and with JDK 8 for IDEA 2016 versions.
+This plugin was built with JDK 1.7 for IDEA 14, 15 and with JDK 8 for IDEA 2016, 2018 versions.
 Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing.

 ## Installation steps
 Download this plugin from your IDE or [from the plugin website](http://plugins.jetbrains.com/plugin/6110).